Resources and More

 Kluge-Ruhe published a fully illustrated catalog in combination with this resource and the exhibition.
-Edited by Fred Myers and Henry Skerritt and published by the University of Virginia press, it includes contributions by John Kean, Steve Martin, Elizabeth Marks Nakamarra, Narlie Nelson Nakamarra, Eileen Napaltjarri, Charlotte Phillipus Napurrula, Punata Stockman Nungurrayi, Rachel Paltridge, Hetti Perkins, Cara Pinchbeck, Margo Smith, Marina Strocchi, Paul Sweeney, Morris Jackson Tjampitjinpa, Joseph Jurra Tjapaltjarri, Bobby West Tjupurrula and Jodie Napurrula Ward.
+Edited by Fred Myers and Henry Skerritt and distributed by the University of Virginia Press, it includes contributions by John Kean, Steve Martin, Elizabeth Marks Nakamarra, Narlie Nelson Nakamarra, Eileen Napaltjarri, Charlotte Phillipus Napurrula, Punata Stockman Nungurrayi, Rachel Paltridge, Hetti Perkins, Cara Pinchbeck, Margo Smith, Marina Strocchi, Paul Sweeney, Morris Jackson Tjampitjinpa, Joseph Jurra Tjapaltjarri, Bobby West Tjupurrula and Jodie Napurrula Ward.
 It is priced at $29.95 USD.Click here to purchase the catalog

 We are grateful to Paul Sweeney and Papunya Tula Artists

 for being a partner and collaborator on this project, and to UVA Arts Council